BarbaraCristinaNunes/challenge-symfony/README.md

 > Use symfony server:start to start web server

 I created the method changeMyName() where I set input's value in a session.
-To get input's value I used the following Request component.
+To get input's value I used Request component.
 A Request object holds information about the client request.
 This information can be accessed via several public properties.
 I uses method POST in my form so I used <b> request</b>: equivalent of $_POST and method get('input's name').
 So I have this => <b> $name = $request->request->get('name'); </b>

 > [use Symfony\Component\HttpFoundation\Request](https://symfony.com/doc/current/components/http_foundation.html)